FromSoftware: 1980s and 1990s

 Founded in Tokyo on November 1, 1986, by Naotoshi Zin, FromSoftware originally began as a developer of business applications before shifting focus to video games.
 The company released its first game, King's Field, for the PlayStation in 1994.
 Despite its commercial success in Japan, the game was not released in other regions, although 1995's King's Field II was released in both North America and Europe in 1996.
 After releasing King's Field III in 1996, FromSoftware went on to release the horror game Echo Night and the 1998 role-playing game Shadow Tower.
-In 1997, FromSoftware released Armored Core, the first release in their flagship Armored Core series of mecha combat games.
+In 1997, FromSoftware released Armored Core, the first release in its flagship Armored Core series of mecha combat games.

 2000s

 With the launch of the PlayStation 2 in 2000, FromSoftware released the role-playing games Eternal Ring and Evergrace.
+The same year, FromSoftware released Sword of Moonlight: King's Field Making Tool, an SDK for Windows that lets users develop their own King's Field games.
 In 2003, FromSoftware published Tenchu: Wrath of Heaven, a stealth game that combines action and adventure elements.
 In 2004, FromSoftware bought the rights to the series, excluding the first two games, from Activision.
 The company also released King's Field IV and Shadow Tower Abyss, in addition to the Lost Kingdoms series for the GameCube.
 The company also made a few games exclusive to the Xbox around this time, such as Murakumo: Renegade Mech Pursuit, Otogi: Myth of Demons, Otogi 2: Immortal Warriors, Metal Wolf Chaos, and Chromehounds.
 In 2005, FromSoftware would start to produce a series of licensed games based on the various anime properties under the banner Another Century's Episode.
 The same year, the company hosted the video game industry's first internship that let students experience game development through a game creation kit, Adventure Player, for the PlayStation Portable.
 In May 2008, FromSoftware underwent a stock split.

 2010s

+Hidetaka Miyazaki directed Demon's Souls and most of FromSoftware's subsequent Soulsborne games.
+In 2014, he became company president.

 FromSoftware achieved breakout success in the 2010s, spurred by the release of Demon's Souls (2009) and Dark Souls (2011), the latter being the first entry in a trilogy whose success led to the creation of a subgenre of action role-playing games known as Soulsborne games.
 These include Dark Souls II (2014), Bloodborne (2015), Dark Souls III (2016), Sekiro: Shadows Die Twice (2019), and Elden Ring (2022), all of which have received several awards and are often listed among the greatest video games of all time.
 In April 2014, Kadokawa Corporation announced its intention to purchase the company from former shareholder Transcosmos.
 Following other restructuring, Souls creator Hidetaka Miyazaki would be promoted to company president the following month and later given the title of representative director.
-In January 2016, FromSoftware established a studio in Fukuoka that focuses on creating computer-generated imagery (CGI) assets for their games.
+In January 2016, FromSoftware established a studio in Fukuoka that focuses on creating computer-generated imagery (CGI) assets for its games.